srina1h/srina1h.github.io/index.md

 ## About Me

 I am a Master's student at North Carolina State University Raleigh, USA.
 I am currently investigating the acceleration of tensorized neural networks under Dr. Jiajia Li at NCSU.
 I completed my bachelor's at SSN College of Engineering (Anna University) Chennai, India.
 I was previously a Software Engineer at Poshmark working on their iOS app.
-Ive had multiple research experiences at IIT Madras, Robert Bosch Centre for Data Science and AI.
-I've also had several SWE internships.
+Ive had multiple research experiences at IIT Madras, Robert Bosch Centre for Data Science and AI and several SWE internships.

 ## Research Interests